rakyll/go-test-trace/README.md

 ## Running the collector

 An example collector configuration is available at example/collector.yaml.
-Please edit the write key and data set before use.
+It exports to Honeycomb but you can choose to any other destination by changing the configuration.
+Please edit the write key and data set with your details from Honeycomb before using it.

 Then, you can run the collector locally by the following command and export the traces to Honeycomb: